-Wedding guests often wonder if they should give the couple a wedding gift even if they have to incur travel expenses to attend the wedding.
+Wedding guests often wonder if they should give the couple a gift even if they must incur travel expenses to attend the wedding.

 I am going to my nephew’s wedding celebration out of state.
 The couple is already married.
 I have to purchase a flight and a hotel room, so I’m wondering: am I expected to give a gift also?
 I feel my gift is my presence at their celebration.